Program overview

 • Evening and weekend classes held in Restaurant International, the on-campus fine-dining restaurant

-• Completion of a 160-hour field placement to gain real-world experience
+• A 160-hour field placement to gain real-world experience and industry connections

 • Opportunities to participate in community events, culinary competitions, and industry activities